pereznetworks/My-Random-Quotes-Web-App/README.md

     - It's just css styling, javascript and some json.
 But in this simplicity is the beauty.

-  - I am proud to say, that is one those web apps that provides users with a beautiful, simple user experience.
+  - Provides a beautiful, simple user experience.

   - The challenge will be to maintain this simplicity as more features and functionality are added.